Luang Say Cruise

 The boat is very comfortable and can accommodate up to 40 passengers.
-There are two loos on board.
-Lunch is served on the boat as you cruise down the river and the lodge has a restaurant overlooking the Mekong serving buffet dinners and continental breakfasts with strong Laotian coffee and there is a fully stocked bar.
+There are two western style toilets on board.
+Lunch is served on the boat as you cruise down the river and the lodge has a restaurant overlooking the Mekong serving buffet dinners and continental breakfasts with strong Laotian coffee and there is a fully stocked bar and free Wifi.

 Each boat has both a French and English speaking guide on board who are there to answer any questions and point out anything interesting along the way.
 Visits can be made to local villages, caves and other points of interest as the boat makes its way down the river.